Contest Design with Threshold Objectives: Appendix for Section

+We can transform the allocation function $\bx(\bv)$ given in the Theorem~\ref{thm:optLinearIr} to an allocation function based on outputs in a manner analogous to (\ref{sol:linearRegSumOutput}).
+The optimal contest for unit-range can be derived by combining ideas for unit-range with regular $F$ and unit-sum with irregular $F$.

-Here, we provide an algorithm to find the (approximately) optimal contest.
-We perform an approximate search on the three parameters $V_H$, $\xi(V_H)$, and $V_L$, to maximize the linear threshold objective, using an algorithm sketched below: \begin{enumerate} \item Select values for $V_H$ and $\xi(V_H)$. \item Assume that $\xi$ is constant in the interval $[l(V_H),V_H)$.
+Now, we sketch an approximation algorithm to find the parameters used in Theorem~\ref{thm:optLinearIr}.
+We perform an approximate search on the three parameters $V_H$, $\xi(V_H)$, and $V_L$, to maximize the linear threshold objective, using the following algorithm: \begin{enumerate} \item Select values for $V_H$ and $\xi(V_H)$. \item Assume that $\xi$ is constant in the interval $[l(V_H),V_H)$.
 Applying Lemma~\ref{thm:optLinearIrRight} to the point $l(V_H)$, compute $\xi(l(V_H))$:

 \item Compute $\overline{V_L}$ by solving $\beta(V_H) = V_H \xi(V_H) - \int_{\overline{V_L}}^{V_H} \xi(v)dv$ by the bisection method, where the value of $\xi(v)$ for $\overline{V_L} \le v < l(V_H)$ is given as